 Even during the last innings of his career, he has not dropped a single kilometre in speed while running between wickets.
 He is fitter than most and his fitness can be compared to any top class international player.
 Well to put things to perspective, I think that if Dhoni and Usain Bolt run with pads on, well winner would be the 36-year-‘old’-man.

 Dhoni brings to table a vast amount of experience, an infallible tactical brain and a sea of calmness which very few in the world can boast of.
 Virat Kohli plays with his heart on his sleeve but you need someone like Dhoni in the dressing room, who would tell the boys once in a while to enjoy the game and to not bother about the results.

-Well, coming to his glove-works and skills behind wicket, there are very few players who have excelled in game as he does.
+Well, coming to his glove-work and skills behind the wicket, there are very few players who have excelled in the game as he does.
 He comes around with every unorthodox way to fox the batsman.
-His lightning fast stumping and smart techniques of run-outs are a revelation in itself.
+His lightning-fast stumping and smart techniques of run-outs are a revelation in itself.
 There are very few, or it would be safe to say, none would come close to his wizardry in wicket keeping.

-His favourite song “Main pal do pal ko shayar hun” tell us that even he knows when it is time to hang his boots, because the songs next line “Kyun yeh mashroof zamaana mere liye apna waqt barbaad karega”.
-Till then lets enjoy the bullet speed stumping and the helicopter shots
+His favourite song “Main pal do pal ko shayar hun” tell us that even he knows when it is time to hang his boots because the song’s next line is, “Kyun yeh mashroof zamaana mere liye apna waqt barbaad karega.”
+Till then let’s enjoy the bullet speed stumping and the helicopter shots.